jcaillon/valet/docs/content/_index.md

     link="#automatic-parsing-of-arguments-and-options"
     icon="cube-transparent"
     title="Pure bash, zero dependencies"
     subtitle="Simply run the install script which copies Valet and you are good to go, you will only ever need bash!
-And thanks to bash scripting nature, you can highly customize Valet itself by re-declaring functions to your liking."
+Thanks to bash scripting nature, you can highly customize Valet itself by re-declaring functions to your liking."
   >}}
   {{< card
     link="#libraries-of-functions"
     icon="lightning-bolt"
     title="Lighting fast on any platform"
-    subtitle="Valet does not use forking which makes it super fast, even on windows Git bash."
+    subtitle="Valet does not use external commands and avoids forking bash sessions, which makes it super fast, even on Windows bash."
   >}}
 {{< /cards >}}

 **Valet in a gist:**

-- In Valet, you can create new **commands** that you can invoke with `valet my-command`.
+- In Valet, you create new **commands** that you can invoke with `valet my-command`.
-- Each command has properties that describe it (a description, a list of arguments and options, and so on...).
+- Each command has properties (a description, a list of arguments and options, and so on...).
 - Each command has an associated bash function that is called when the command is invoked and which contains your logic.
-- You define commands and their functions in `.sh` files under your valet extensions directory and Valet takes care of indexing your commands; which allows you to quickly find them, parse options, arguments, print their help...
 - Commands are packaged in **extensions** that can easily be shared and downloaded by other Valet users.
+- You define commands, their properties and functions in `.sh` files under an extension directory.
+- Valet takes care of **building** (indexing) the commands, which allows you to quickly find them, parse options, arguments, print their help, etc...
 - In commands, you have access to hundreds of utility functions written in pure bash.
+- You can extend these function libraries by creating your own and share them through an extension.

 ---